siouan/frontend-gradle-plugin/README.md

 `yarnInstallDirectory` property.
 Alternatively, this latter property may not be set, and the plugin would locate the distribution using the `YARN_HOME` environment variable, or the `PATH` environment variable.
 Consequently, the `installYarn` task is automatically _SKIPPED_ during a Gradle build.
-The `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrlPattern` property are useless and shall not be set for clarity.
+The `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrl*` properties are useless and shall not be set for clarity.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.

 > This task should not be executed directly.
 Gradle executes it if the build requires it.

-**About the distribution URL pattern**
+**About the distribution download URL**

-The `yarnDistributionUrlPattern` property offers a convenient way to download distributions from a custom website - e.g. a website mirroring the official Yarn website to cache distributions, and still take advantage of the automatic resolution of the exact URL, based on the version number.
-The pattern may contain the `VERSION` token, automatically replaced with the version number set in the `yarnVersion` property.
+The `yarnDistributionUrlRoot` property and the `yarnDistributionUrlPathPattern` property offer a convenient way to download distributions from a custom website - e.g. a website mirroring the official Yarn's website, and still take advantage of the automatic resolution of the exact URL, based on the version number.
+The `yarnDistributionUrlPathPattern` property may contain the `VERSION` token, automatically replaced with the version number set in the `yarnVersion` property.

 When using a custom website, the `yarnDistributionServerUsername` and `yarnDistributionServerPassword` properties may also be used to authenticate with a BASIC scheme.
-If the distribution needs to be upgraded, update only the `yarnVersion` property and the plugin will download the relevant distribution from the custom website.
+If the distribution needs to be upgraded and the `VERSION` token is used appropriately in the `yarnDistributionUrlPathPattern` property, update only the `yarnVersion` property and the plugin will download the relevant distribution from the custom website.

 ### `installFrontend` - Install frontend dependencies